SebastianGranadosJ/hexagonal-architecture-parking-system/README.md

 The **Customer Module** handles the identification and management of cinema customers.
 It provides the ability to **retrieve customer information**, enabling features such as **free parking benefits** and personalized experiences.
 This module uses **local JSON persistence** to store and retrieve customer data efficiently.
+The detailed design diagram for this module is available in the **`/design`** folder.

 ### 🔌 Available Endpoints (base: `/customers-data`)
 - **GET /customers/:id** → Retrieve customer information by ID

+---

+## 🎉 Thank You for Exploring This Repository

+Thank you for taking the time to review this project!
+I hope this architecture, the modular hexagon-based design, and the overall system structure provide useful insights into clean backend development with TypeScript.

+If you have any suggestions, feedback, or questions, feel free to reach out.
+Your interest and time are greatly appreciated — **may the code be with you!** ✨